Calendar icon November 16, 2023

 As identity fraud becomes more prevalent, identity verification tools are becoming more sophisticated.
 Some can even effectively identify past rent transactions in the bank account ledger.
 Most of these tools are being built for large apartment operators, but more innovation is coming to SFR, too.

-Second Nature’s Resident Benefits Package includes a $1 million identity protection program and credit building for tenants.
-These programs protect your tenants and help draw people who want to build responsible financial security.
+Second Nature’s Resident Benefits Package includes a $1 million identity protection service and credit building for tenants.
+These programs protect your tenants and help attract people who want to build responsible financial security.

 4. Verify employment and income

-A big question on every PM’s mind is how to evaluate a prospective tenants’ ability to pay rent.
-Is what matters the income?
+A big question on every PM’s mind is how to evaluate a prospective tenant’s ability to pay rent.
+Is income what matters?
 Credit history?
 The cash balance a tenant carries?
-Or just their history for prioritizing rent payments?
+Or just their history of prioritizing rent payments?

 The traditional (and oversimplified) answer is to slap on the widely accepted income-to-rent ratio of 3-to-1 or to look for a specific credit score.
 But neither of these tell the whole story of a tenant’s ability, or even likelihood, to pay rent and to pay on time.

-A much more telling number is a potential renter’s net income.
+A much more telling number is a potential tenant's net income.
 Net income is true spending power.
 A net income of 2.5 or 3 times the monthly rent is a good starting point.
 But how do you quickly verify this information?
-Pay Stubs will work, but experienced property managers know a simple pay stub template is a Google search away.
+Pay stubs will work, but experienced property managers know a simple pay stub template is a Google search away.

 This is where an automated income verification tool can provide an advantage, reliability, and speed.
 You’ll have much more accurate insight into tenants’ ability to pay rent and get them verified in much less time.